kyma-project/istio/docs/contributor/adr/0018-restarter-component.md

   "the subject changed, so the workload is stale".
 Examples: `CniModeChanged`, `ProxyConfigChanged`, `CompatibilityModeChanged`.

-Both forms make the predicate list readable top-to-bottom as a set of restart triggers, and both keep the name focused on the *why* rather than the *what*.
-A predicate name should not describe the restart itself (for example, `RestartOnCni` or
-`DoProxyRestart` are discouraged) — the restart is implied by any predicate matching.
+The form makes the predicate list readable top-to-bottom as a set of restart triggers, and both keep the name focused on *why* rather than *what*.
+A predicate name should not describe the restart itself (for example, `RestartOnCni` or `DoProxyRestart` are discouraged) — the restart is implied by any predicate matching.

 #### Logical operations of predicates